SpenBot/text-animation-js/README.md

 - turn-on animation and analog switch image

-> change id to classes, (how to do vanilla JS document stuff)
+## Issues

-> jQuery?
+- play() functions can't keep up with text animation setInterval() speed.
-> how do you split up into multiple javascript files here?
+- how should I handle user input, and dedicated responses? right now, they just go in order.

->> Where to put the script file depending on what you want to do?
+- should change id attributes to classes, forgot how to do DOM selectors in vanilla javascript
-  > head, top of body, or bottom of body?
+- should I just use jQuery? forgot how to do jQuery

->> I would like it to have some sort of user input or something.
+- how do you split this up into multiple js files? in header? what about the global variables?
->> How do you build it with some dedicated answers and it goes through all of them?
+- where should I put the different <script> files? head, top of body, or bottom of body?